argoproj/argo-workflows/docs/examples/docker-in-docker-using-sidecars.md

 # Docker-in-Docker Using Sidecars

 An application of sidecars is to implement Docker-in-Docker (DIND).
 DIND is useful when you want to run Docker commands from inside a container.
 For example, you may want to build and push a container image from inside your build container.
-In the following example, we use the docker:dind container to run a Docker daemon in a sidecar and give the main container access to the daemon.
+In the following example, we use the `docker:dind` image to run a Docker daemon in a sidecar and give the main container access to the daemon.

 ```yaml
 apiVersion: argoproj.io/v1alpha1